HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

     Sorry, the file `alice.txt` does not exist.

 There are two changes here.
 One is the use of the variable `f` to represent the file object, which is a common convention.
-The second is the use of the <i class="term">encoding argument</i>.
-This argument is needed when your system’s default encoding doesn’t match the encoding of the file that’s being read.
+The second is the use of the <i class="term">encoding argument</i> of the `open()` function.
+This argument is needed when the system’s default encoding doesn’t match the encoding of the file that’s being read.

 ## A complicated example: count the approximate number of words in a text file

-The following code snippet is used to count the approximate number of words in the text file `alice.txt` (*Alice in Wonderland*, the file can be also found in resource[^2]).
+The following code snippet is used to count the approximate number of words in the text file `alice.txt` (*Alice in Wonderland*, the file can be also found in resource[^2]):

 ```python